Summer School 2019 – 17 June-5 July, IARC, Lyon, France

 Practical sessions and demonstration exercises will make use of widely available software (i.e. Canreg5).
 IARC is committed to assisting participants with obtaining such software for use in their home institute.

-The regular modules are open to cancer registry staff, health workers, health-related professionals and post-graduate students interested in initiating or pursuing work on cancer epidemiology, canecr control activities and related disciplines.
+The modules are open to cancer registry staff, health workers, health-related professionals and post-graduate students interested in initiating or pursuing work on cancer epidemiology, cancer control activities and related disciplines.
 Priority is given to applicants from countries in greatest need of developing human resources in this areas.

 All participants must be fluent in English, the working language of the course.

-Participants may take one or two modules and may return in different years to take different modules.
+Participants may take one or two modules (motivation to attend one or two modules will be requested) and may return in different years to take different modules.

 Please note that this is an intensive course with homework assignments during the Modules and also prior to the Modules.
-The daily schedule is 09:00 to 18:00.
+The daily schedule is 09:00 to 18:00 Monday to Friday.
 Training material along with pre-course recommended reading and assignments will be shared and communicated to participants through a dedicated space on the IARC learning platform.
 A good internet connection is required to access the learning space before the Summer School starts.

 We do not insist that participants have qualifications in statistics, but some experience would be beneficial to take full advantage of the course.
 Experience with STATA software would also be useful.